pangpang-1234/basic-cats-dogs-classification-fastai/README.md

 </div>

 ## Train
-Define data to train (dls), which model to use (in this project I use ResNet18) and which metrics to evaluate.
+Define data to train (dls), which model to use (this project using ResNet18) and which metrics to evaluate.
 ```
 learn = cnn_learner(dls,
                     resnet18,